-In some cases users will need to download the generated content of a whole template.
+- In some cases users will need to download the generated content of a whole template.
 This can be done by selecting the “Full Download” option.
-Please be aware that in comparison to the “Changes” files, these full export files don’t contain contents that were removed from tables or templates.
-Furthermore, they can contain campaigns and ad groups set to “deleted”, whereas they will not contain any “deleted” text ads.
+Please be aware that in comparison to the “Changes” files, these full export files don’t contain content removed from tables or templates.
+Furthermore, they may contain campaigns and ad groups set to “deleted”.
+However, they will not contain any “deleted” text ads.

-Proceed by clicking the “Download” button.
-The download will then start automatically.
+Proceed by clicking “Download”.
+Your download will then start automatically.

-Step 5: Import the file to the AdWords editor
+Step 5: Import the file to the Google Ads editor

 After completing the previous steps, we can now upload the export file into the editor.